 Other government payments

 The Australian Government provides a range of payments and services for individuals recovering from a major disaster.
-Find information about payments during an emergency is available on the Services Australia website.
+Find information about payments during an emergency on the Services Australia website.

 Mental health support